Authorization in Laravel Gate and Police

 $ php artisan migrate:fresh

-We apply the changes in the model:
+We apply the changes to the model:

 app\Models\Post.php